-Electronic invoicing, Finance shared services
+Electronic invoicing, Finance, Finance shared services, Other ERPs, P2P

 This week we ran a webinar, “Discover how e-Invoicing significantly improves your working capital”.
 This webinar, featuring Susie West, Ruud van Hilten, VP Sales EMEA at OB10 and Peter Loughlin, Managing Editor of purchasinginsight.com, provided clarity on what supply chain financing is, and why this is such a hot topic at the moment.

 Here are my three key takeaways from the webinar.

 1. Why are shared services professionals looking at supply chain financing right now?

 In the current economic climate, cash rich buyers are being penalised by low interest rates, under-optimising their cash reserves.
 In the same breath, cash-strapped SMEs who make up a good portion of the supplier landscapes are facing expensive financing.
 Loughlin called this a “perfect storm of expensive financing and poor returns for the buyer.”
 Finance shared services professionals are looking to supply chain financing to create a situation where, van Hilten says, “both buyers and suppliers are able to manage their cash the way they want to” and in ways that are financially fruitful for both parties.